wealthkernel/api-documentation-guides/docs/transactions/Basics.md

 **Charge**: It is related to custody fees deducted in each portfolio as per instruction of each tenant.

-**Consolidation In/Out**: It is related to merging an order
+**Consolidation In/Out**: It's used to reflect some corporate actions orders.

-**Dividend**: It refers to the payment of a dividend and includes details such as the ISIN number, for example.
+**Dividend**: It represent the payment of a dividend in cash, includes the secutity ISIN code.

-**FxIn/FxOut**: It was previously used when dividends were booked in the currency of its home country, however, this is no longer the case.
+**FxIn/FxOut**: It's used when dividends were booked in the currency of its home country, however, this is no longer the case.

-**Cash Transfer IN/OUT**: It is related to cash transfers, such as ISA transfers for example, and is not used so frequently, being used for similar purposes as the Internal Cash Transfer IN/OUT but it is more broadly as it doesn't need to be necessarily made internally.
+**Cash Transfer IN/OUT**: It is used to to book cash transfers coming from the outside, such as ISA transfers for example.

-**Internal Cash Transfer IN/OUT**: It is related to an internal transfer such as transfer between accounts (GIA <> ISA <> JISA) and portfolios and it can also be used for a transfer between a corporate portfolio to a client portfolio, for example.
+**Internal Cash Transfer IN/OUT**: It is used to to book cash transfers between accounts (GIA <> ISA <> JISA) and portfolios inside WealthKernel.

-**Internal Transfer IN/OUT**: This is used when we move units or stocks between any portfolios held with WealthKernel.
+**Internal Transfer IN/OUT**: Used to transfer units or stocks between portfolios held with WealthKernel.
 For example: from one GIA to another under the same party.

-**Transfer IN/OUT**: It is related to any transfer of stock or units into a portfolio with WealthKernel to a portfolio held with another broker/provider or vice versa.
+**Transfer IN/OUT**: Used to transfer units or stocks between a portfolio within WealthKernel and a portfolio held with another broker/provider or vice versa.

 **Redemption**: It is related to corporate actions, however, it is an infrequently transaction type.